 - Just Before Serving:Add fresh cranberries and cook for 5 additional minutes.

-- In a small pot, stir together the maple syrup, apple cider vinegar, cinnamon, nutmeg and salt.
+- In a small pot, stir together the honey, apple cider vinegar, cinnamon, nutmeg and salt.
 Bring to a boil, reduce heat and simmer, stirring frequently for 5 minutes.
 Sauce will reduce and become thickened.
 Pour over the veggies and toss.

 - Sprinkle with pecans and serve.